Daniel-KM/Omeka-S-module-Reference/README.md

 - distinct: false (default), or true (distinct values by type).
 - datatype: false (default), or true (include datatype of values).
 - lang: false (default), or true (include language of value to result).
+- locale: empty (default) or a string or an ordered array Allow to get the returned values in the first specified language when a property has translated values.
+Use "null" to get a value without language.
+  Unlike Omeka core, it gets the translated title of linked resources.
 - include_without_meta: false (default), or true (include total of resources with no metadata) (TODO Check if this option is still needed).
+- single_reference_format: false (default), or true to keep the old output without the deprecated warning for single references without named key.
 - output: "list" (default) or "associative" (possible only without added
   options: first, initial, distinct, datatype, or lang).